zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 > "…the absence of central government control over a region and its people and challenges to the state’s authority by one or more groups" (Location 687).

 The concept of ungoverned spaces provides a thread traceable throughout subsequent chapters.
 State fragility is a source from which "neighborhood effects" flow.
 Yet, a survey of relevant literature reveals a lack of consensus on the definition --- making measurement problematic.
-Political violence and a lack of basic services are two common features of fragile states.
-In the absence of credible institutions, ungoverned spaces become sanctuaries for transnational threats.
-Political legitimacy, border security and good governance are essential pillars to assert state authority.
-Yet, the first case studies frame instability in terms of political corruption only.
+Political violence and a lack of basic services are two common features of fragile states.[^3] In the absence of credible institutions, ungoverned spaces become sanctuaries for transnational threats.
+Economic development, credible security and political stability are essential to asserting state authority.[^4] Yet, the first case studies frame instability in terms of political corruption only.

 Mali was heralded a democratic success story following the overthrow of the Traoré regime in 1991.
 It would become the recipient of significant amounts of foreign aid and investment.
 During the early aughts, Mali received an estimated $1.8 billion dollars in U.S. foreign aid alone.
 In 2012, Mali experienced a renewed Tuareg rebellion in northern Azawad and a military coup in the capital of Bamako.
 By 2013, a growing insurgency fueled by elements of Al-Qaeda in Maghreb (AQIM) and Ansar Dine effectively controlled its remote northern regions.
 Compare Mali and the Central African Republic's corruption score to their regional neighbors.